Php operators

 Variables are simply containers for information.
 In order to do anything useful with them, you need Operators .Operators are symbols that tell the PHP processor to perform certain actions.

-For example, the addition(+) symbol is an Operators
+For example, the addition(+) symbol is

-that tells PHP to
+is an Operators that tells PHP to compare two values.

-add two variables or values, while the greater-than(>) symbol
+that tells PHP to add two variables or values, while the greater-than(>) symbol

-Operators that tells PHP to compare two values.
+is an Operators that tells PHP to compare two values.

 Type of operators